 The Committee's Charter provides that all members of the Audit and Risk Committee must be Non-Executive Directors with the majority being independent Directors, and that the Chair cannot be the Chairman of the Board.

-The names and qualifications of those appointed to the Audit and Risk Committee and their attendance at meetings of the committee are included in the Directors' Report.
+The names and qualifications of those appointed to the Audit and Risk Committee are included in the Directors' Report.

 The role of the Committee is to: